Yes, I know…another boring FAQ page where I list the questions that people have apparently asked me.

 Even though there are various places on this site to help you, the best thing to do is to subscribe to the newsletter below so that you will never miss anything.

-Feel free to contact me or (if available) use the chat button on the bottom right-hand side of the screen, and I would be happy to answer any questions that you have.
+Feel free to contact me or (if available) use the chat button on the bottom right-hand side of the screen, and I will be happy to answer any questions that you have.